Galser/tfev5-cluster-module-aws-demo/README.md

 ![TFE Cluster Status screenshot](screenshots/cluster_status_one_node_not_started.png)

-When all required nodes and services are up, the main dashboard status going to change, to reflect this as follows :
+When all required nodes and services are up (*it can take from 10 to 40 minutes*), the main dashboard status going to change, to reflect this as follows :

 ![TFE Started Dashboard screenshot](screenshots/tfe_started.png)